-v3

-More examples at Neatorama.
+UPDATE: Dmitriy T.C. sent me this trailer for a movie called Exporting Raymond, about making a Russian version of Everybody Loves Raymond.
+It’s along the same theme and looks quite good:Lisa Wade, PhD is a professor at Occidental College.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter, Facebook, and Instagram.